-SEO is no longer about including as many links as you can find but about building the best content experience for your target audience.
+SEO is no longer about including as many links as you can find, but about building the best content experience for your target audience.
 In other words, SEO is about making your site the best answer to the question users enter into the search engine.

 This is a significant pivot away from what SEO has been for a long time, and part of what makes our approach unique.
-We believe that SEO success comes from providing users with rich and relevant content at every step of your online experience, rather than from skewing page content to game algorithms.
+We believe that SEO success comes from providing users with rich and relevant content at every step of their online experience, rather than from skewing page content to game algorithms.

 In essence, next-generation SEO is fundamentally content marketing or, rather, solid content marketing creates good SEO.